connectthefuture/mediaphile/README.md

     mediaphile --help

+Example:

+    $ mediaphile -s incoming_photos -t processed_photos

 ### mediaphile.movies

 Organizes movies into a date-based folder hierarchy based on the creation date of the movie.

+Example:

+    $ mediaphile.movies -s incoming_movies -t processed_movies

 ### mediaphile.xmp

 Search XMP metadata and list matching photos.

+Example, search for any XMP-file with keywords=beach,sun,summer:

+    $ mediaphile.xmp -t main_archive -i keywords=beach,sun,summer

+NOT IMPLEMENTED AT ALL.

 ### mediaphile.thumbnails

 Generates thumbnails.

+Example:

+    $ mediaphile.thumbnails -s main_archive -t thumbnail_folder -o 400x400 --crop

+You can also create thumbnails in several resolutions at once:

+    $ mediaphile.thumbnails -s main_archive -t thumbnail_folder -o 400x400,800x600,1024x768

+If any information about orientation is found in the EXIF metadata the photos will automatically be rotated.

+NOT IMPLEMENTED FULLY YET.

 ### mediaphile.gps

 Process photos based on GPS information found in EXIF-data in the photos.

+NOT IMPLEMENTED AT ALL.

 ### mediaphile.file

 General methods for finding new or duplicate content in two folders.

+Show all duplicate files in one folder compared to another folder:

+    $ mediaphile.file -s different_arhive -t main_archive

+Example to delete all duplicates in different_archive folder:

+    $ mediaphile.file -d -s different_arhive -t main_archive

+Show all new files in one folder compared to another folder:

+    $ mediaphile.file -n -s different_arhive -t main_archive

 ### mediaphile.db

 Handles generation of a metadata database for faster searches.

+NOT IMPLEMENTED AT ALL.

 ### mediaphile.inotify

 Program that monitors a specific folder and reacts when files are added.

+NOT IMPLEMENTED AT ALL.

 ## Warning